fderisio/University-Notes/README.md

   - [Binary Search vs. Linear Search] - using arrays
   - [Sorting Algortithms]

-Learned on my own (not part of the curriculum)
+Learned on my own (not part of the curriculum):
   - [Bits]
   - [ADT - Dictionary]
   - [Pointers to Function]